 The larval form of Kihunters.
 They appear in the Pyrosphere stage, and can be thrown at your opponents or used to make yourself heavier.

 - Big Creepy-Crawlies: They're roughly the same size as Kirby, but are at least harmless if they're not being thrown.

 - Equippable Ally: You can try hold onto them to make yourself harder to launch, but they're heavy items, meaning you won't be able to attack normally if you do this.

 - Misplaced Wildlife: Though they are an enemy in Other M, they were actually located in Sector 1.
 How they ended up in Sector 3's Pyrosphere is a mystery for the ages.

 Debuting in Ultimate

 Dark creatures copied from the trapped Smash fighters by Galeem.
-The World of Light mode focuses on fighting the Puppet Fighters in unique battle set-ups in order to free the real deals along with the various Spirits who have also been trapped by Galeem.
+The Spirits mode focuses on fighting the Puppet Fighters in unique battle set-ups in order to free the various Spirits who have been trapped by Galeem.

 - Action Bomb: One of Galeem's moves has him create puppets of Hard Light that chase the player and explode on a few seconds.
 Dharkon can do the same thing, but his are made of darkness.